 In Blizzard style, most of the heroes are viable, but who are the best Overwatch characters?
 A few pointers will help you on your way to better scores, more kills and wins, wins, wins.

-The roster won’t be changing again until later in 2019 so now’s the perfect time to start picking favourites.
 Below you’ll find descriptions and videos for each hero, broken up by their role as offense, support, or tank, as well as recommendations for who to start as, an alternate choice just in case, and one to put your skills to the test and make flashy play of the games with.
+Things might change with the upcoming release of new Overwatch hero Echo, at which point we’ll let you know if she stirs up the tier list – but for now, these are the best Overwatch heroes to have on your team.

 Like we previously mentioned, most heroes are viable to play, and so it’s very much a case of finding a hero who suits your playstyle, and then making the most of their skills in both quick play and competitive modes.